nrivard/spigate/README.md

 | /RES | Input | Reset when low |
 | /IRQ | Output | Transmission complete when low and interrupts enabled |

-The following are external signals to SPI devices:
+The following are external signals that interface with SPI devices:

 | Signal | I/O? | Description |
 | --- | --- | --- |